Probles/probles.github.io/README.md

 This website was created for the sole puspose of learning.

-The content is cited under the Contaact page.
+The content is cited under the Contaact (myinfo.hmtl) page.
  - Here you will find where the images were gathered from.
  - The summaries all come from wikipedia.